pbuckner/x-plane_plugins/XPython/docs/source/development/modules/widgetutils.rst

     `Official SDK <https://developer.x-plane.com/sdk/XPWidgetUtils/#XPUSelectIfNeeded>`__ :index:`XPUSelectIfNeeded`

-.. py:function:: defocusKeyboard(message, widgetID, param1, param2, eatClick=1)
+.. py:function:: defocusKeyboard(message, widgetID, param1, param2, eatClick=1) -> int

     This causes a click in the widget to send keyboard focus back to X-Plane.
     This stops editing of any text fields, etc.